cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 (`string`, optional)

 Configures how to retrieve the plugin.
 For plugins hosted on GitHub, `path` is inferred from `name` by default.
 For example `name: aws` will resolve `path` to `clouduquery/aws`.
-If you'd like to use a plugin that is not hosted on the CloudQuery repository, provide the full path to the repository such as `community-github-org/community-github-repo`
+If you'd like to use a plugin that is not hosted on the CloudQuery repository, provide the full path to the repository such as `community-github-org/community-github-repo`.
+If plugin registry is set to `grpc`, path should be an address that plugin is listening on.
+For example if you started a plugin locally in debug mode it will be listening on `localhost:50051` and you can use that as the path.
+If plugin registry is `local`, path should be a path to the plugin binary.
+For example if you have a plugin binary in `~/.cloudquery/plugins` you can use `~/.cloudquery/plugins/<bin_name>` as the path.

 ### version